 when I became a mum myself, I made the decision to have my daughter’s ears pierced at six months old.

 I’m not sure if infant ear piercing has always been controversial, but it definitely is today.
-Video footage of a four-month-old baby having her ears pierced has recently gone viral with many outraged parents calling it cruel, vain and even likening it to child abuse.
+Video footage of a four-month-old baby having her ears pierced went viral last year with many outraged parents calling it cruel, vain and even likening it to child abuse.
 Now, I totally accept that some people are downright opposed to it.
 I’ll also accept that they’ll be people who would view me as vain and cruel for making that decision for my daughter at such a young age – but child abuse?
 Maybe if you were piercing them every week, then yeah, I’d agree.
 In a world where thousands of children are being beaten, starved and sexually and emotionally abused, I find it beyond ridiculous that ear piercing is even remotely associated with that kind of behaviour.